orleven/Tentacle/README.md

 # Show help for tentacle.
 python3 tentacle.py --help

-# Show all modual, and you can see it in `script` path.
+# Show all modules, and you can see it in `script` path.
 python3 tentacle.py --show

-# Show all function of module by -f show or -f help
+# Show all function of modules by -f show or -f help
 python3 tentacle.py -m script/web/web_status -f show
 python3 tentacle.py -m script/web/web_status -f help